Agoric/documentation/main/javascript-modifications/ses-guide.md

 * `WebAssembly`: Is not available.
 * `TextEncoder` and `TextDecoder`: Are not available.

-Some names look like globals, but are really part of the module-defining tools: imports, exports, and metadata.
-Modules start as files on disk, but then are bundled together into an archive before being loaded into a vat.
-The bundling tool uses several standard functions to locate other modules that must be included.
-These are not a part of SES, but are allowed in module source code, and are translated or removed before execution.

-- `import` and `export` syntax are allowed in ESM-style modules ( preferred over CommonJS).
-These are not globals per se, but top-level syntax that defines the module graph.
-- `require`, `module`, `module.exports`, and `exports` are allowed in CommonJS-style modules, and should work as expected.
-However, new code should be written as ESM modules.
-They are either consumed by the bundling process, provided (in some form) by the execution environment, or otherwise rewritten to work sensibly
-- `__dirname` and `__filename` are not provided
-- The dynamic import expression (`await import('name')`) is currently prohibited in vat code, but a future SES implementation may allow it.

-Node.js has a [large collection](https://nodejs.org/dist/latest-v14.x/docs/api/) of "built-in modules", such as `http` and `crypto`.
-Some are clearly platform-specific (e.g. `v8`), while others are not so obvious (`stream`).
-All are accessed by importing a module (`const v8 = require('v8')` in CommonJS modules, or `import v8 from 'v8'` in ESM modules).
-These modules are built out of native code (C++), not plain JavaScript.

-None of these built-in modules are available to SES code. `require` or `import` can be used on pure JavaScript modules, but not on modules including native code.
-To exercise authority from a built-in module, you have to write a *device* with an endowment with the built-in module's functions, then send messages to the device.

 Browser environments also have a huge list of [other features](https://developer.mozilla.org/en-US/docs/Web/API) presented as names in the global scope (some also added to Node.js).
 None are available in a SES environment.
 The most surprising removals include `atob`, `TextEncoder`, and `URL`.